VikasMishraManit/Express-TS-Basic-Setup/tutorial.md

   }
 };

-// we can also do this (since express automatically calls next)
+// we can also do this (since express automatically calls next) in express versions 5 or above

 import { NextFunction, Request, Response } from "express";
 import fs from "fs/promises";